carcrupe/TFM/README.md

 If you have more features in the data, it does not necessarily mean your data is better and your model will have better performance.
 It is time to evaluate each feature and do the feature selection for the modeling.
 For that purpose, I run the correlation between all independant features and the target.

 To be more precise, having irrelevant features in data can decrease the accuracy of the model and make the model learn based on unrelated aspects.
-High correlation within independent features means that they represent the same thing and when you drop one of them, you do not lose much quality data.
+High correlation within independent features means that they represent the same thing and when you drop one of them, you do not lose much data quality.

 Taking into account this previous explanation my goal is to select features with good correlation with the target and low correlation with any other independent feature.